Jazz Appreciation Month 2017: Ella Fitzgerald and Women in Jazz

 Jazz appreciation encompasses much more than a recognition of iconic artists; it relies upon educators, societies, libraries, museums, and musicians from across the country to promote and teach this unique cultural expression.
 Throughout the month, programs online, in museums, and in communities will survey jazz cultural history and musical performance.

 As any musician or fan will tell you, jazz cannot be taught through textbooks alone.
 Understanding that learning about jazz and its history requires active listening, reading, and discussion, EDSITEment has compiled a brief list of web links and topics to help educators and students in the classroom and beyond.

-- In Romare Bearden’s The Dove: A Meeting of Vision and Sound, students learn to appreciate how visual art and jazz intersect to tell us a story.
+Romare Bearden’s The Dove: A Meeting of Vision and Sound—students learn to appreciate how visual art and jazz intersect to tell us a story.
 (Interestingly, jazz musician Benny Carter was a collector of Bearden’s work.)

 Online Jazz History Archives

-The website for a national network dedicated to jazz education.
+The National Association for Music Education—The website for a national network dedicated to jazz education.

 Jazz Studies Online—Founded by Columbia University’s Center for Jazz Studies, this website offers a wide selection of digital resources—journal articles, book chapters, magazines, teaching materials, talks, internet links, and performances—to represent the diversity and innovation in jazz studies.